Colitis refers to the inflammation of the colon.

 Inflammatory Bowel Disease

-Chronic colitis in dogs is usually caused by one of the various forms of canine IBD, the most common form of which is Lymphocytic-plasmacytic Enterocolitis.
+Usually one of the various forms of canine IBD causes chronic colitis in dogs.
+The most common form of IBD is Lymphocytic-plasmacytic Enterocolitis.
 It is caused by food allergy, giardia, and an overgrowth of intestinal bacteria.

 Food Allergy or Food Intolerance

 Food intolerance or allergic reactions to food can cause colitis in dogs.
-Some dogs may have food intolerance towards preservatives, colorings or other additives, contaminants.
-Others may be allergic to a specific protein, lactose, or high fat content in the food.
+Some dogs may have food intolerance towards preservatives, colorings or other additives.
+Others may have problems with a specific protein, lactose, or high fat content in the food.

 Some dogs may develop actual allergic reactions to certain food ingredients in the diet (e.g. beef, corn).

-If food allergy is the cause of colitis, then the dog will be put on a special diet (a hypoallergenic diet), which contains a novel protein source (one which the dog has never had before, e.g. rabbit).
+If food allergy is the cause of colitis, then the vet will put the dog on a special diet (a hypoallergenic diet), which contains a novel protein source (one which the dog has never had before, e.g. rabbit).

 Parasites and Bacteria

 Intestinal parasites such as whipworms, as well as protozoa such as giardia, are common causes of canine colitis.
 Bacteria such as Salmonella, E. Coli, and Campylobacter are also common culprits.
-Colitis caused by fungus is rare.
+Fungus rarely causes colitis in dogs.

 Irritable Bowel Syndrome

 Unlike inflammatory bowel diseases, there is no inflammation of the colon in IBS.
-Instead, it is a disorder associated with stress and happens mostly in nervous, high-strung dogs.
+Instead, it is a stress-related disorder and happens mostly in nervous, high-strung dogs.
 It causes diarrhea mixed with mucus.

 Usually, diagnosis of IBS is based on the exclusion of other causes of canine colitis.